Holsteins Shakes & Buns

 Burgers are big business in Las Vegas and I’m not just talking about the kind that come in a paper wrapper that you eat in your car.
 No, these days the lowly hamburger has become a gourmet experience with ingredients and toppings that turn what has been a cheap eat into a major meal and a big bill at the end.
 There are no fewer than a dozen upscale hamburger joints around Vegas and it seems like a new one opens every other week.

 Holsteins at The Cosmopolitan of Las Vegas doesn’t quite fit into the gourmet burger category.
-Yes, there plenty of out-there options including a duck confit stuffed with foie gras and a Greek spiced lamb with feta cream cheese and tzatziki sauce.
+Yes, there plenty of out-there options including a one with teriyaki and crispy yam and another with habanero cream and pork.
 And yes, the prices are certainly higher than what you’d pay at a drive through.
 But the wide ranging menu is filled with all sorts of fun choices, some of them downright traditional, and at costs that aren’t significantly higher than most Strip restaurants.

 The room is delightfully kitschy; all rustic wood with cozy booths and big statues of brightly painted cows all around.
 A bar fronts the place and it can be loud in the evenings especially when the crowds from the adjacent nightclub congregate nearby.